Flaze Coin (FLAZE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Flaze Coin Historical Price

-According to the latest data gathered on Flaze Coin live price page, the current price of Flaze Coin is 0.002896USD.
+According to the latest data gathered on Flaze Coin live price page, the current price of Flaze Coin is 0.002919USD.
 The circulating supply of Flaze Coin(FLAZE) is

 In the past 24 hours, Flaze Coin has shown a price movement of